From Frankfurt, with love (a story of theft)

 I was on my way to meet some people who play a significant role in changing the landscape of human interaction with machines just enough, for the grand scheme of things to fall into place in the technology world.
 On their shoulders, rests the weight of science pushing forward.

-Having wrapped up a good few days of what can only be described as labor in the day and some fine pints of beer at night, it was time to take the Eurostar back.
-The miles tumbled far quicker this time on the tracks, as if serving as a build up for the event that was about to intersect with me, mere milli meters away on the time axis.
+Having wrapped up a good few days of what can only be described as labour in the day and some fine pints of beer at night, it was time to take the Eurostar back.
+The miles tumbled far quicker this time on the tracks, as if serving as a build-up for the event that was about to intersect with me, mere millimetres away on the time axis.

 Writing about the experience nearly 7 months down the line does have its drawbacks, the vigorous memories are now replaced with faint images not nearly as palpable as the one memory I do have of the transfer; my colleague running upwards frantically on an escalator otherwise meant to take people downstairs.
 He looked like a boatman forcing his way upstream right at the lip of a great waterfall.
 It must have been working for him though, I remember him reaching up the same time I did, even though the escalator I ran to, rolled the correct side.

 The further my hands reached, the clearer the situation became to me.
-There was nothing on the back seat, the bag was gone.
+There was nothing in the back seat, the bag was gone.
 I had been robbed.